-Figure 10.2 POLAR COD.
-Distribution in the trawl catches winter 2013-2014 (number per nm2).
+Figure 9.2 POLAR COD.
+Distribution in the trawl catches winter 2015 (number per nm2).
 Zero catches are indicated by black points.

-10.3 Blue whiting
+9.3 Blue whiting

 Since 2000 the blue whiting has shown a wider distribution than usual.
 The echo recordings in 2001 and 2002 indicated unusual high abundance in the Barents Sea, while in 2003 it had decreased somewhat.
 In the 2004 survey the echo abundance increased again and peaked in 2006.
 Since then it has decreased considerably.
-Figure 10.3 shows the geographical distribution of the bottom trawl catch rates of blue whiting in 2013-2014.
-Since the fish was mainly found pelagically, the bottom trawls do not reflect the real density distribution, but give some indication of the distribution limits.
+Figure 9.3 shows the geographical distribution of the bottom trawl catch rates of blue whiting in 2015.
+Since the fish was mainly found pelagic the bottom trawl do not reflect the real density distribution, but gives some indication of the distribution limits.
 Acoustic observations would better reflect the relative density distribution.
 The number of pelagic hauls has, however, been too low to properly separate the pelagic recordings.
 During the years with high abundance of blue whiting, recordings of pelagic redfish, haddock and small cod might have been masked by dense concentrations of blue whiting.

-Table 10.3 shows the bottom trawl swept area estimates by 5 cm length groups for the years 2001-2014.
-High abundance of fish below 20 cm in 2001, 2002, 2004, 2005 and 2012 reflects abundant recruiting (age 1) year classes.
+Table 9.3 shows the bottom trawl swept area estimates by 5 cm length groups for the years 2001-2015.
+High abundance of fish below 20 cm in 2001, 2002, 2004, 2005, 2012 and 2015 reflects abundant recruiting (age 1) year classes.
 These recruits are observed in the survey as larger fish in the following years.
+As for some of the other target species in the survey, there was a large increase in the indices for most length groups from 2014 to 2015.